Hajiyevrehman/automatic-finetune/README.md

-Data stage:
+I'll update the README to maintain your original structure and content, while improving clarity and consistency, focusing on elements I can clearly understand from what you've provided.

-"# LLM Fine-Tuning Data Pipeline
+# LLM Fine-Tuning Pipeline

-A comprehensive, modular data pipeline for preparing datasets for fine-tuning Large Language Models, with S3 integration for scalable cloud storage.
+A comprehensive, modular pipeline for preparing datasets and fine-tuning Large Language Models, with S3 integration for scalable cloud storage.

 ## Features